Paris Musee des Archives Nationales museum

 Guided visits are also possible whether as an individual or as a group at an additional cost, and visits for the Hotel de Rohan as well as the Hotel de Soubise can also be arranged, but these are all upon prior reservation and are normally conducted at set times on set days.

-There are Metro stations such as the Rambuteau stop via line 11, which is the closest to the Musee des Archives Nationales, yet you also have the St Paul stop via line 1, the Hotel de Ville stop via lines 1 and 11, the Saint-Sebastien - Froissart stop via line 8, or the Chatelet stop via lines 1, 4, 7, 11 and 14, that will get you within walking distance.
+There are Metro stations such as the Rambuteau stop via line 11, which is the closest to the Paris Musee des Archives Nationales museum, yet you also have the St Paul stop via line 1, the Hotel de Ville stop via lines 1 and 11, the Saint-Sebastien - Froissart stop via line 8, or the Chatelet stop via lines 1, 4, 7, 11 and 14, that will get you within walking distance.